Farfalle pasta; butterflies and bow ties.

 Farfalle are a very popular pasta shape, especially in Northern Italy.
-They are usually served with creamy sauces, in pasta salad, with seafood, with tomato sauce and sometimes with heavy meat sauces.
+They are usually served with creamy sauces, in pasta salad, with seafood, with tomato sauce and, sometimes, with heavy meat sauces.
 Some typical recipes include farfalle cremasca from Lombardy, made with amaretti biscuits, butter and sage and farfalle with rocket and small calamari, also from Lombardy.
-In Emilia-Romagna, strichetti or farfalle are often served in a chicken broth, with Bolognese or a liver ragu.
+In Emilia-Romagna, they often serv strichetti or farfalle in a chicken broth, with Bolognese or a liver ragu.

-One other condiment which is frequently served with farfalle pasta is salmon (smoked or fresh).
-I love the combination of farfalle pasta and smoked salmon, so that is the first recipe I have posted here on the Pasta Project blog, but like all the pasta types I have and will feature here, there will be more farfalle pasta recipes to come.
+One other condiment which Italians frequently serve with farfalle pasta is salmon (smoked or fresh).
+I love the combination of farfalle pasta and smoked salmon.
+In fact, that was the first recipe I posted here on the Pasta Project blog.
+But, like all the pasta types I have and will feature here, there are other farfalle pasta recipes to for you to check out and more to come.